peterkuma/ccbrowse/README.md

 We can see a number of things in this profile specification:

   * It defines a profile called `A-Train`.

   * The primary satellite is `calipso`.
 This means that CloudSat data will be synchronized to CALIPSO.

-  * The x-axis begins at midnight 1st Jan 2006, and the z-axis begins at an altitude of 0m.
+  * The x-axis begins at midnight 1st Jan 2006, and the z-axis begins at an altitude of 0 m.

-  * The lowest zoom level (`0`) has tiles of 131072ms in width and 65536m in height (remember that tiles always have a fixed size of 256x256px, so this determines the zoom factor and aspect ratio).
+  * The lowest zoom level (`0`) has tiles of 131072 ms in width and 65536 m in height (remember that tiles always have a fixed size of 256×256 px, so this determines the zoom factor and aspect ratio).

   * There is a two-dimensional (`xz`) layer called `calipso532`.
     Its full name is "Total Att.
-Backscatter 532nm" and has units of km-1 sr-1.
+Backscatter 532nm" and has units of km<sup>-1</sup>.sr<sup>-1</sup>.
 Data in this layer is rendered with the `colormaps/calipso-backscatter.json` colormap.

   * There is a layer called `geography`, which does not have any dimensions (it is a single GeoJSON file).
-This is because it holds information about countires and marine areas, which is common for all x-z tiles.
+This is because it holds information about countries and marine areas, which is common for all x-z tiles.

 The structure of the profile specification is as follows:

     name                  name of the profile
     primary               primary satellite ("calipso" or "cloudsat")
     origin                the physical coordinates of the origin of the system as time in format "year-month-day hour:minute:second"
                           and altitude in meters
     prefix                URL prefix (when hosting on http://your.domain/prefix/) zoom                  list of zoom levels
         0                 zoom level 0
             width         tile width in milliseconds
             height        tile height in meters
         1                 zoom level 1
         [...]
     layers                list of layers
         [layer name]      short name of the layer (without white space) format        tile format (png or json)
             type          tile data type (float32 or geojson) dimensions    layer dimensions
                           "xz" for two-dimensional layers
                           "x" for one-dimensional layers
                           "" for zero-dimensional layers (e.g. geography)
             units         physical units of data
             title         layer title
             src           source URL
             availability  layer availability
             attribution   data attribution text displayed on the map colormap      colormap for rendering images
         [...]

 As a user, you might wish to modify zoom level and origin, whereas you should not modify layers unless you developed you own import class, or you are not interested in importing certain layers (in which case you can remove them).

 When modifying the profile specification, the tiles you have already imported remain unchanged.
-E.g., if you modify zoom levels, the x-z coordinates would reference the wrong tiles.
+For example, if you modify zoom levels, the x-z coordinates would reference the wrong tiles.
 To avoid the situation, you should either modify the profile specification *before* you import any products, or modify the tiles in storage accordingly (which may be difficult).